-Just over a hundred years ago, Sir Halford Mackinder (1904) presented "The Geographical Pivot of History" to the Royal Geographical Society.
+Just over a hundred years ago, Sir Halford Mackinder presented "The Geographical Pivot of History" to the Royal Geographical Society.
 In it, he made the argument that the heartland of Euro-Asia was pivotal for global balance, and that its control and containment meant power and control over the globe.
-While, as Flint (2006) notes, "Mackinder's contribution is a good illustration of ... a limited and dubious Western-centric theory of history to claim a neutral and informed intellectual basis for what is in fact a very biased or situated view", it is nonetheless true that this assessment had profound influence on subsequent political definitions of world order because Mackinder drew upon what were considered profound, if not accurate truths of the late Victorian era and which continue to the present (see Venier 2004).
-In Mackinder's Britain, Eurasia was the strategic center of the world, or the World Island, while on either side lay strategic inner and outer crescents which were instrumental to containment (Figure 1).
+While, as Flint notes, "Mackinder's contribution is a good illustration of ... a limited and dubious Western-centric theory of history to claim a neutral and informed intellectual basis for what is in fact a very biased or situated view", it is nonetheless true that this assessment had a real influence on subsequent political definitions of world order because Mackinder drew upon what were considered profound, if not accurate truths of the late Victorian era and which continue to the present.
+In Mackinder's model, Eurasia was the strategic center of the world, or the World Island, while on either side lay strategic inner and outer crescents which were instrumental to containment (Figure 1).
 In this context the Eurasian Pacific Rim was more strategic than the North Pacific Rim, and the potential for balance of power lay in the European crescent and Atlantic area.
-Mackinder's ideas were representative of the political culture of early 20th century Britain, where Venier argues, Imperial Russia was historically seen as a more present danger than Germany (ibid).
+Mackinder's ideas were representative of the political culture of early 20th century Britain, where, as Venier argues, Imperial Russia was historically seen as a more present danger than Germany.
 Indeed, some still perceive that there is an inherent historical threat from Eurasia: "in the political imagery, the word [Eurasia] resonates with geopolitics and history.
 It is a birthplace of great civilizations that have united some of the territory.
-It has also been a place of contestation and c1ash" (Invitation to Eurasia Brainstorming Meeting 2005).
+It has also been a place of contestation and clash".